Fuukss/companies-data-scraping/README.md

 # Companies data scraper
-One application for scraping data and sending emails.
+One application for scraping data from <https://panoramafirm.pl/> and sending emails use defined email template.

 ## Create database